-There's one aspect of wedding planning that could affect whether your marriage lasts
+The one aspect of wedding planning that could affect whether a marriage lasts

 Divorce is probably the furthest thing from a couple's minds when planning their big day.